 If after paying your tuition bill you have a credit balance on your account, you can request a refund by submitting the online Refund Request Form.
 Should you want to receive the maximum credit you are entitled to, choose the "Receive Refund of Credit on Account” option on the Refund Request Form.

-If you borrowed a loan in excess of direct costs and are anticipating a refund for the spring 2021 semester, refunds will be available starting in late February.
+If you borrowed a loan in excess of direct costs and are anticipating a refund for the fall 2021 semester, refunds will be available starting in mid-October.
 We recommend students budget accordingly if they plan to use their refund for living expenses.